 Lawyers may employ other fee structures, however.
 It is important to understand how a lawyer charges for their services before hiring them for your case.

-Types of Fees Used By Injury Lawyers
+Types of Fees Used by Personal Injury Attorneys

 Accident claims typically fall within the realm of injury law, and injury lawyers have several common methods of charging for their services.
 Be sure to ask a prospective law firm if they use one or more of the following fee arrangements: